Trustee from the Toolroom: Plot summary

 Keith's sister had married a wealthy naval officer, recently retired from service at the opening of the story.
 The couple plan a long pleasure cruise in their small yacht before settling in British Columbia, meanwhile leaving their 10-year-old daughter with Keith and his wife.
 Before leaving, they ask Keith for assistance in hiding a small box in the yacht's concrete ballast.
 When the couple are killed in a shipwreck in French Polynesia, Keith becomes the permanent guardian and trustee of his niece (hence the title).
-But, the solicitor handling the estate finds that the money has disappeared; the evidence suggests that Keith's brother-in-law converted his wealth into diamonds to take with him abroad in order to evade export and currency restrictions intended to prevent capital leaving Britain.
+But, the solicitor handling the estate finds that the money has disappeared.
+The evidence suggests that Keith's brother-in-law converted his wealth into diamonds to take with him abroad to evade export and currency restrictions intended to prevent capital leaving Britain.

 Keith infers that the metal box he secreted contained the diamonds, and he starts to investigate how he may retrieve them from the wreck.
 It is a difficult problem.
 Keith, while not poor, has chosen to do work he loves in place of better-paying work, and cannot afford to travel to Polynesia.
 He is able to call on connections in the model engineering world to deadhead his way on a flight as far as Hawaii.
 Finding no conventional way to get further which is within his means, he takes passage on the hand-built sailing ship of an illiterate half-Polynesian from Oregon, Jack Donelly.